 - Deception about how much time was spent online

-- Lack of control or knowledge of time spent on internet
+- Lack of control or knowledge of time spent on the internet

 - Increased time online with each session

-- Use of internet as an escape from mental problems and disorders
+- Use of the internet as an escape

-We educate patients in understanding and establishing the line between healthy internet use and destructive use.
+We understand that completely cutting off internet use is not only impossible but also it’s not advisable.
+A large percentage of occupations require frequent internet use so telling our patients to avoid the internet entirely might threaten their careers.
+Our internet addiction treatment includes educating patients in understanding and establishing the line between healthy internet use and destructive use.
 By removing them from their everyday worlds, patients gain a different perspective and are better able to identify how their addictive internet use negatively impacted their lives and the people they love.

 Find Hope in Internet Addiction Treatment